Aliens: Colonial Marines: Gameplay

 Aliens: Colonial Marines is a first-person shooter based on the Alien science fiction horror film series.
-The game's campaign mode, which can be played by a single player or cooperatively by up to four players, features 11 missions that involve players moving from one checkpoint to another while fighting opponents controlled by the game's artificial intelligence.
+The campaign mode, which can be played by a single player or cooperatively by up to four players, features 11 missions that involve players moving from one checkpoint to another while fighting opponents controlled by the artificial intelligence.
 Opponents consist of either Alien creatures, also known as Xenomorphs, or hostile human mercenaries.
 Xenomorphs are fast and primarily attack with their claws or by spitting acid, while mercenaries are slower and use firearms.

 As the fictional Colonial Marines military unit depicted in James Cameron's 1986 film Aliens, players have access to weapons such as pistols, shotguns, grenades, pulse rifles, flamethrowers, robotic sentry turrets, and smartguns, which automatically track and target opponents.
 They may also use welding torches to seal doors and motion trackers to detect unseen enemies.
 Ammunition can be found on defeated mercenaries or from certain locations in the mission area.
 The Colonial Marines are protected by a health bar that is divided into segments.
 If a segment is partially depleted, it will automatically regenerate over time.
 Med-Packs throughout the missions may be acquired to restore lost health segments.
 Players may also collect pieces of armor that protect the health bar with a secondary meter that does not automatically regenerate.
 Players have a limited time to revive a player whose health has been fully depleted.
-If they fail to do so, the downed player cannot return to the game until the surviving players reach the next checkpoint.
+If they fail, the downed player cannot return until the surviving players reach the next checkpoint.